Imbil: Education

 Mary Valley State College is a government primary and secondary (Prep-10) school for boys and girls at 15 Edward Street (26.4617°S 152.6792°E).
 In 2017, the school had an enrolment of 155 students with 17 teachers (15 full-time equivalent) and 16 non-teaching staff (9 full-time equivalent).
 It includes a special education program.

+For secondary schooling to Year 12, the nearest government secondary school is Gympie State High School in Gympie to the north.

 Amenities

 The Gympie Regional Council operates a public library in Imbil at 123-125 Yabba Road (26.4592°S 152.6774°E).

 The Imbil branch of the Queensland Country Women's Association meets at the Imbil Public Hall in Edward Street.

 Imbil Uniting Church is at 3 Elizabeth Street (26.4609°S 152.6751°E).
 It is part of the Mary Burnett Presbytery of the Uniting Church in Australia.

 Imbil Bowls Club is on Yabba Road.

 The town is the home of the Mary Valley Stags Rugby League Club.

 Events

 Imbil is home to the annual Mary Valley Art Festival.
 The festival began in 2000.
 Viewing of entrants artwork is conducted at the Imbil public hall.

 The town is also home to the motor rally event, the International Rally of Queensland, a long running event on the Queensland and Australian Rally Championships.
 It was recently promoted to international standing as a round of the Asia Pacific Rally Championship.
 Stages are held in surrounding forests and the show grounds are converted into the garage facilities for approximately 70 race cars over the course of the three-day event.
 It is now the longest running national level rally event in the country.